 Intelligent Fluid Management

-The key isn't drinking less but better distributing hydration.
-Consume 70% of your fluids before 4 PM, when activity allows easy elimination.
-Gradually reduce after 6 PM without dehydrating.
-Last significant drink should be taken 2 hours before bed.
+The goal isn't to drink less — it's to time your hydration better.
+Try to consume about 70% of your fluids before 4 PM, when you're active and elimination is easy.
+Gradually taper off after 6 PM without cutting fluids entirely.
+Your last significant drink should come at least 2 hours before bed.

 Evening Diet